10 Active TEFL Games for Getting Kids Up and Moving

 Write a lot of vocabulary words.
 Call up two students.
 They either use a flyswatter to slap the word the teacher calls out or an eraser to erase the word.
 The fastest correct student wins.

-[…] I hope those were useful to you.
-If you want more classroom games, try 10 Active TEFL Games for Getting Kids Up and Moving. […]
+[…] If you want more games for your classroom try 15 No-Prep Time-Killer Games for Large Classes or 10 Active TEFL Games for Getting Kids Up and Moving. […]